-Immunotherapy Indication Stage ADXS-HPV Cervical Cancer Phase 1 Company sponsored & completed in 2007 with 15 patients Cervical Intraepithelial Neoplasia Phase 2 Company sponsored study, initiated in March 2010 in the US.
-The Company completed enrollment of the low-dose cohort in September 2011 (41 patients) and as of January 17, 2012 has enrolled 25/40 patients in the mid-dose cohort.
+Immunotherapy Indication Stage ADXS-HPV Cervical Cancer Phase 1 Company sponsored & completed in 2007 with 15 patients.
+Cervical Intraepithelial Neoplasia Phase 2 Company sponsored study, initiated in March 2010 in the US.
+The Company completed enrollment of the low-dose cohort in September 2011 (41 patients) and as of May 31, 2012 has enrolled 37/40 patients in the mid-dose cohort.
 Cervical Cancer Phase 2 Company sponsored study initiated in November 2010 in India in 110 Patients with recurrent or refractory cervical cancer.
-As of January 17, 2012, 87 patients have been dosed Cervical Cancer Phase 2 The Gynecologic Oncology Group (GOG) of the National Cancer Institute is conducting a study in 67 patients with recurrent or refractory cervical cancer which is currently open to enrollment.
-As of January 17, 2012, 1 patient has been dosed.
-Head & Neck Cancer Phase 1 The Cancer Research UK (CRUK) is funding a study of 45 patients with head & neck cancer at 3 UK sites which is expected to commence in early 2012.
+As of May 31, 2012, 109/110 patients have been dosed Cervical Cancer Phase 2 The Gynecologic Oncology Group (GOG) of the National Cancer Institute is conducting a study in 67 patients with recurrent or refractory cervical cancer which is currently open to enrollment.
+As of May 31, 2012, 6/67 patients have been dosed.
+Head & Neck Cancer Phase 1 The Cancer Research UK (CRUK) is funding a study of 45 patients with head & neck cancer at 3 UK sites.
+As of May 31, 2012, 2 patients have been enrolled.
 ADXS-PSA Prostate Cancer Phase 1 Company sponsored (timing to be determined).
 ADXS-HER2 HER2 Expressing Cancer Phase 1 Company sponsored (timing to be determined).
 ADXS-HER2 Canine Osteosarcoma Phase 1 Company sponsored study, initiated in July 2011 in the US.

 We have sustained losses from operations in each fiscal year since our inception, and we expect these losses to continue for the indefinite future, due to the substantial investment in research and development.
-As of October 31, 2011, we had an accumulated deficit of \$35,531,740 and shareholders' deficiency of \$12,279,713.
+As of October 31, 2011 and April 30, 2012, we had an accumulated deficit of \$35,531,740 and \$41,687,622, respectively and shareholders' deficiency of \$12,279,713 and \$11,796,020, respectively.